 Nowadays, it seems difficult to perceive a genuine European identity among European citizens.
 The reason is simple: it lacks that relationship of fidelity and reciprocity indispensable for the classic concept of “people”.
 The concept of the ‘European people’ can’t have the same meaning used for the national context, because the European identity can’t take into consideration just common principles and traditions among the European States.

-In order to understand what does it mean to be a European citizen, it is therefore necessary to create a sense of belonging and to recognize a set of values that are identifying Europe, which is not considered as a simple union of States but as an organisation that has its own cultural identity.
+In order to understand what does it mean to be a European citizen, it is therefore necessary to create a sense of belonging and to recognise a set of values that are identifying Europe, which is not considered as a simple union of States but as an organisation that has its own cultural identity.

 And it is this common identity that we will deal with shortly.

 A brief history of Europe

 In order to understand where the European identity originates, we need to take a few steps backwards, until the second post-war period.
 In the aftermath of the World War 2, it arose the need to create a bond between the European countries and their peoples in order to put an end to political and economic rivalries.
 In those years, Winston Churchill, who considered Europe as the cradle of culture, arts, philosophy and science, began to hypothesise the creation of the “United States of Europe” in order to live in peace, security and freedom.